Originally from Evian, France, Joëlle Morris is a singer, choral conductor, music educator and voice teacher living in central Maine.

 An active recitalist, Joëlle has sung across the United States, France and Switzerland, most notably in such prestigious halls as La Grange-au-Lac in Evian-les-Bains, at Le Château de Ripaille in Thonon, the festival La Belle Époque at Evian and at l’Espace Maurice Novarina featuring her original production of “Poèmes en Musique” a presentation of French composers and their inspiration of poetry.

-Since relocating to Maine in 2011, Joëlle has regularly given recitals at the Franco Center, Waterville Opera House, Nordica Auditorium, Jewett Hall, First Parish Church, the Early Music Festival in Portland and will be featured at Colby College and Bates College and at the Portland Conservatory of Music with guitarist Tim Burris this coming 2017-2018 season.
+Since relocating to Maine in 2011, Joëlle has regularly given recitals at the Franco Center, Waterville Opera House, Nordica Auditorium, Jewett Hall, First Parish Church, the Early Music Festival in Portland and will be featured at Colby College and Bates College and at the Portland Conservatory of Music with guitarist Tim Burris and the Resinosa Ensemble this coming 2017-2018 season.

 In 2013, Joëlle was featured on the “207” show on WCHS Channel 6 to highlight the release of her new Christmas album “C’est Noël!” with pianist Bridget Convey.
 In 2016, her association with pianist Bridget Convey and cellist Eliza Meyer has resulted in the creation of the Resinosa Ensemble, specializing in 21st century and commissioned works.